Decoldest/url-scraper/README.md

 4. Click Analyze

 ## Streamlit Version
-To use the streamlit app navigate to the root directory and run the following command: streamlit run main.py
+To use the streamlit app navigate to the root directory and run the following commands: npm install requirements.txt streamlit run main.py

 ## Limitations